 Make sure the senior team are engaged and support the process plus the candidate has a ready point of contact to access the right support to make the important decision regarding acceptance of your offer.

-- Spelling out the taxation treatment of any payments
+- Have you spelled out the taxation treatment of any payments ?

 A fully successful appointment process does not stop at the appointment stage.